Diagnosis

 In children who are very ill, surgery might be done in two steps.

-First, the abnormal portion of the colon is removed and the top, healthy portion of the colon is connected to an opening the surgeon creates in the child's abdomen.
-Stool then leaves the body through the opening into a bag that attaches to the end of the intestine that protrudes through the hole in the abdomen (stoma).
+First, the diseased part of the colon is removed.
+The healthy part of the colon is then connected to an opening created in the child's belly, called a stoma.
+Stool leaves the body through the opening into a bag.
+The bag attaches to the end of the intestine that comes through the stoma.
 This allows time for the lower part of the colon to heal.

-Once the colon has had time to heal, a second procedure is done to close the stoma and connect the healthy portion of the intestine to the rectum or anus.
+Once the colon has had time to heal, a second procedure is done to close the stoma and connect the healthy part of the intestine to the rectum or anus.

 Results of surgery

-After surgery, most children are able to pass stool through the anus.
+After surgery, most children can pass stool through the anus.

 Possible complications that may improve with time include:

-Children also continue to be at risk of developing a bowel infection (enterocolitis) after surgery, especially in the first year.
-Call the doctor immediately if any of the signs and symptoms of enterocolitis occur, such as:
+Children also continue to be at risk of developing enterocolitis after surgery, especially in the first year.
+Call a healthcare professional right away if any of the symptoms of enterocolitis occur, such as:

 Self care

-If your child has constipation after surgery for Hirschsprung's disease, discuss with your doctor whether to try any of the following:
+If your child has constipation after surgery for Hirschsprung disease, talk with a healthcare professional about whether you should:

 • Serve high-fiber foods.
 If your child eats solid foods, include high-fiber foods.
 Offer whole grains, fruits and vegetables and limit white bread and other low-fiber foods.
-Because a sudden increase in high-fiber foods can worsen constipation at first, add high-fiber foods to your child's diet slowly.
+A sudden increase in high-fiber foods can worsen constipation at first, so add high-fiber foods to your child's diet slowly.

-If your child isn't eating solid foods yet, ask the doctor about formulas that might help relieve constipation.
+If your child isn't eating solid foods yet, ask the health professional about formulas that might help relieve constipation.
 Some infants might need a feeding tube for a while.

 • Increase fluids.
-Encourage your child to drink more water.
-If a portion or all of your child's colon was removed, your child may have trouble absorbing enough water.
+Have your child drink more water.
+If part or all of your child's colon was removed, your child may not absorb enough water.
 Drinking more water can help your child stay hydrated, which may help ease constipation.

 • Encourage physical activity.
-Daily aerobic activity helps promote regular bowel movements.
+Daily physical activity helps with regular bowel movements.

-• Laxatives (only as directed by your child's doctor).
-If your child doesn't respond to or can't tolerate increased fiber, water or physical activity, certain laxatives — medications to encourage bowel movements — might help relieve constipation.
-Ask the doctor whether you should give your child laxatives, how often you should do so, and about the risks and benefits.
+• Try laxatives, as directed by your child's health professional.
+Your child may not respond to or won't tolerate increased fiber, water or physical activity.
+Certain laxatives — medicines to help with bowel movements — might help relieve constipation.
+Ask your health professional whether you should give your child laxatives, how often you should do so, and about the risks and benefits.

 Preparing for your appointment

-Hirschsprung's disease is often diagnosed in the hospital shortly after birth, or signs of the disease show up later.
-If your child has signs or symptoms that worry you, particularly constipation and a swollen abdomen, talk to your doctor.
+Hirschsprung disease is often diagnosed in the hospital shortly after birth, or symptoms of the condition show up later.
+If your child has symptoms that worry you, especially constipation and a swollen abdomen, talk to a healthcare professional.

-You might be referred to a digestive disorders specialist (gastroenterologist) or to the emergency department if your child's symptoms are severe.
+You might be referred to a digestive disorders specialist, called a gastroenterologist, or to the emergency department if your child's symptoms are severe.

 Here's some information to help you get ready for your appointment.